-The ODBC DSN Migration tool can help you migrate from the Data Direct ODBC driver to the ODBC Driver by Sybase.
+The ODBC DSN Migration tool can help you migrate from the Data Direct ODBC driver to the Adaptive Server ODBC Driver by Sybase.

-Using the Migration tool
+Using the migration tool

 The dsnmigrate tool uses switches to control which DSNs are migrated.
-You need to enter the following from the command line:
+From the command line, enter:

 All DSNs that are converted are renamed to "<dsn>-backup" before the conversion is completed.
-When the new Sybase DSNs are created and the conversion is completed, the name is changed to"<dsn>," which will allow existing applications to continue to run without any modifications.
+When the new Sybase DSNs are created and the conversion is completed, the name is changed to"<dsn>," which allows existing applications to continue to run without any modifications.